ddnexus/pagy/docs/api/pagy.md

 ==- `label`

 Experimental: Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.
-It returns the current page label that will get displayed in the helpers/templates.
+It returns the current page label that will get displayed in the helpers.

 ==- `label_for(page)`

 Experimental: Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.
-It returns the page label that will get displayed in the helpers/templates.
+It returns the page label that will get displayed in the helpers.

 ===